 As I mentioned in a previous post this kind of thing happens everyday, and its effects are more damaging than you might first realize.
-When an article like that comes out applauding a White celebrity for doing something people of colour have been ignored or even ridiculed for in the past, it perpetuates the idea that Black people have contributed nothing of value to society, history, or fashion.
-It erases our complex identity and our culture, and instead appropriates what we have built for White enjoyment and White accolades.
+When an article like that comes out applauding a white celebrity for doing something people of color have been ignored or even ridiculed for in the past, it perpetuates the idea that Black people have contributed nothing of value to society, history, or fashion.
+It erases our complex identity and our culture, and instead appropriates what we have built for white enjoyment and white accolades.
 Why didn't Jada, Uzo, or Rihanna get a shout-out?
 Why did Mane Addicts have to label the style "mini buns" instead of just calling them by their proper name, Bantu knots?
-It doesn't matter to me if White people want to wear their hair like we do; I just think credit should be given where it's due.
+It doesn't matter to me if white people want to wear their hair like we do; I just think credit should be given where it's due.
 At the end of the day, the ignorance of existing Black culture is both harmful and insulting.

 Fortunately, the comment section of the article is choking with posts that share my sentiment.
 Screenshots of it have also spread to Twitter and Instagram, so fingers crossed Mane Addict will soon update their misleading post with the truth.